jeousdaniel-bulawan/fox-game-godot-interactive-resume/README.md

-# Jump Fox Game
+# Fox Jump Game

 **Overview**
-This repository contains the exported HTML5 files for a game developed in the Godot Engine.
+This repository acts as a storage vault for the exported HTML5 files of a game developed in the Godot Engine.
 It was built using free, open-source assets to experiment with Godot's web export capabilities.
-The game relies on WebAssembly and JavaScript to execute the engine logic directly within a browser environment[cite: 2, 4].
+The game relies on WebAssembly and JavaScript to execute the engine logic directly within a browser environment.

 **Included Files**
-* **HTML/JS:** The core `index.html` entry point[cite: 2] and the `index.js` engine script[cite: 4].
+* **HTML/JS:** The core `index.html` entry point and the `index.js` engine script.
-* **WebAssembly:** The compiled `index.wasm` engine code[cite: 2, 3].
+* **WebAssembly:** The compiled `index.wasm` engine code.
-* **Game Data:** The `index.pck` package containing all game assets, scenes, and logic[cite: 2].
+* **Game Data:** The `index.pck` package containing all game assets, scenes, and logic.
-* **Audio:** The `index.audio.worklet.js` script handling audio processing[cite: 1].
+* **Audio:** The `index.audio.worklet.js` script handling audio processing.

 **Running the Game Locally**
-Because of standard browser CORS (Cross-Origin Resource Sharing) restrictions, simply double-clicking the `index.html` file will result in a loading error[cite: 2].
-You must serve these files through a local web server to run the game.
+Because of standard browser CORS (Cross-Origin Resource Sharing) restrictions, simply double-clicking the `index.html` file will result in a loading error.
+These files must be served through a local web server to run the game.

-If you have Python installed, open your terminal in this repository's directory and run:
+If Python is installed, open a terminal in this repository's directory and run:

 `python -m http.server 8000`

-Then, open your web browser and navigate to `http://localhost:8000`.
+Then, open a web browser and navigate to `http://localhost:8000`.

 **Credits**
 * **Engine:** Godot Engine
-* **Assets:** [List specific creators or websites here, such as Kenney.nl, OpenGameArt, etc.]
+* **Assets:** Free community assets sourced from Kenney and OpenGameArt.